kinostl/RandomNotes/three_card_blind_inspired_game.md

 - Viruses act as sub-routines that can be dealt with through multiple means
  + Most commands tell two slots to interact
  + Some commands allow totally bypassing interacting with slots
- + An empty slot is pretty much a pass-through to the player
+ + An empty slot is pretty much a pass-through to the player and generally useless
+ + Almost every command uses the stats of a virus to fill in blanks in some way.

 # Alternative Game Modes